Nursing Program Policies

 • All assignments are to be submitted on the due date.

-• No eating/ drinking in classrooms.
-All cell phones, pagers etc must be turned off while in the classroom.
-Participation in class discussion is essential to achieving the objectives of this course.
-It is expected that each student will engage in critical reading, critical thinking and problem solving.
+• All cell phones, pagers etc. must be turned off while in the classroom.
+Participation in class discussion is essential to achieving the course outcomes.
+It is expected that each student will engage in critical reading, critical thinking and problem-solving.

-• Proof of current malpractice insurance, physical exam and health insurance must be on file in the Nursing Program.
-Students will not be allowed to remain in the clinical setting if documentation is not on file.
+• Proof of current malpractice insurance, physical exam and health insurance must be submitted to the Nursing Program.

 • Students are expected to arrive on time and be in proper attire.

-• Uniform: White uniform with the York College Nursing student patch, white hosiery/ socks; white shoes.
+• Uniform: White uniform with the York College Department of Nursing student patch on the left shoulder, white hosiery/ socks; clean white nursing shoes.
+All garments worn under the uniform should be white.

 • Grooming should reflect an understanding of professionalism, asepsis, and safety.